virtual-labs/exp-tcp-au/experiment/procedure.md

 ### Procedure

+The client initiates a connection with server by sending a TCP SYN packet.

+The first SYN message contains a random number (Initial Synchronise Number), unique to each new connection.

+### Step 1
-1. Student has to enter a random four digit number which indicates the beginning of the sequence numbers(SYN) for data to be transmitted by Client A.
+To begin, enter a random four digit number here that will be used as the ISN to initiate communication.

-2. Click "Go to Experiment" button to go to main experiment from visualisation, then click “Begin” to start the experiment.
-3. Observe the packet being sent from client to server.
+The server responds with a SYN + ACK packet.

+SYN indicates the random sequence number that the server will be using.

+ACK is an acknowledgement to the client’s SYN and is calculated as clientSYN + 1.

+### Step 2
-4. Enter a random four digit number which will be the server's random sequence number and click on continue.
+Enter a random number that will be SYN for the server.

-5. Observe the response from the server which includes the SYN number for the server, and the acknowledgment number acknowledging the client (ACK)
-	- ACK is nothing but the Client A’s  sequence number incremented by one.
+Now, data packet transfer can begin.
+Try transferring a packet from the client to the server.

+### Step 3
-6. Enter a random string that acts as a message to be sent by Client A to the server and click continue.
+Enter a random string to send to the server and observe the transfer and response.
-7. Observe the packet being transferred from server to the client and the response from the client.
-8. Click reset to start the experiment from the beginning.